25 Best Crochet Blogs You Need to Follow in 2026

 Can I Sell Items Made from Free Blog Patterns?

-This depends on the specific pattern’s copyright terms, which should be clearly stated on each blog.
-Some designers allow you to sell finished items made from their free patterns, often with a requirement to credit the designer.
-Others restrict finished items to personal use only.
-Always check the pattern’s terms before selling items, and when in doubt, reach out to the designer directly — most are happy to clarify their policies.
+That comes down to each pattern’s copyright terms, which should be stated on the blog.
+Some designers let you sell finished items from free patterns (often asking for credit); others limit them to personal use.
+Always check before selling, and when in doubt, just ask the designer, most are happy to clarify.

 What If I Find a Mistake in a Pattern?